 Nowadays when there is a crisis, for example a fire, emergency services have access to a two-dimensional drawing that was documented at the moment the building was constructed.
 Most often these maps are not up to date.
 For this problem we examine possibilities for creating accurate three-dimensional maps that can and should be updated when necessary.
 We research the possibilities of up-to-date complete information in BIM models and the development of suitable digital twins for fire safety.
 Most existing solutions for fire safety are limited to permit for construction or operation, while we are developing real time fire safety solutions during an emergency.
 Current safety checkers are often based on fire safety norms and are not detailed enough for specific real-time emergency situations from a risk perspective.

 For a clear view on the number of people and their location in a high-rise building, we were planning to link existing data of, for example, WIFI, coffee machines and office entrance gates.
 Unfortunately, we identified several organisational obstacles to data sharing and the situation in buildings was not as usual due to the covid pandemic with people working from home which made it unrealistic to collect real time data.
 This made us decide to wait for a more accurate situation and focus on research proposals instead.

-What is the advantage of working on a research project at the Leiden-Delft-Erasmus Centre for BOLD Cities?
+How do you experience working on interdisciplinary research at the Centre for BOLD Cities?